manthonyaiello/RC_Car_Demo/model/README.md

 ## Running the Simulation ##

 Open MATLAB and set the current working directory to this directory.
-From the MATLAB command prompt, run:

-    init
+Open the Simulink project, `Steering_Subsystem.prj`.

-This will initialize your workspace with required types, Simulink parameters, and variables.
+This will initialize your workspace with required types and open the model `Steering_Subsystem`.

-Open `Steering_Subsystem.slx`.
-This is the simulation model with which you will be interacting.
+`Steering_Subsystem` is the simulation model with which you will be interacting.
 Click on Run button, which will run the simulation.

+Once the simulation is complete (Simulink shows "Ready" in the lower-left-hand corner), open the file `Steering_Subsystem_Data_View.mldatx`.
-Then click on the highlighted Simulation Data Inspector.
+This file opens and configures the Simulation Data Inspector.

-This will allow you to plot various signals, for example, you can plot `Requested_Steering_Angle` and `Achieved_Steering_Angle` on the same plot to see the performance of the controller.
+The Simulation Data Inpsector shows `Requested_Steering_Angle` plotted against the `Achieved_Steering_Angle` in the top view, which illustrates the performance of the controller.
+In the bottom view, you can see the `Steering_Power` - a signed representation of the controller output.

 ## Generating Code ##